trytouca/trytouca/sdk/cpp/examples/02_cpp_main_api/README.md

 ```

 Touca data capturing functions remain no-op in production environments.
 They are
-only activated when running in the context of a `touca::main` function call.
-See
+only activated when running in the context of the `touca::run` function call.
-the next tutorial to learn more.
+See the next tutorial to learn more.

 ## Describing Performance